 - You Build Me Up.
 A women’s studies class traveled to New Orleans to understand the experience of women living in the aftermath of Katrina.

-- The Philosophical Horizons program at the University of Memphis.
+- The Philosophical Horizons program at the University of Memphis in Memphis, TN.
 Watch this video that features graduate students taking philosophy to students as young as preschool through high school.

 - Alternative Spring Break 2010.
 These college students went to Mexico where they learned about environment and conservation.